sandwichfarm/nostr-geotags/README.md

 - `iso31663` (boolean): Generate ISO 3166-3 tags.
 Default: `false`.

 ## Response Reference
 The function returns an array of tuples, where each tuple represents a tag and its associated data.
-The format of the tuples is as follows:
+The format of the tuples is based on `NIP-01`.

 - The first element (`'g'`) is a constant indicating the type of tag.
-- The second element is the value of the tag, which can vary based on the input and options used.
+- The second element is the `value` of the tag, which can vary based on the input and options used.
-- The third element is the category of the tag.
+- The third element is the `key` of the tag.
-- The fourth element (optional) provides additional information or context about the tag.
+- The fourth element (optional) is the `standard`, which is serialized with a `:` where when split `standard[0]` is the the standard's identified and `standard[1]` is the standard's value.
+This field is only used for ISO.

 ### Tag Types and Their Descriptions
 1. **GPS**: `[ 'g', '<latitude,longitude>', 'gps' ]`